mmcdmn/mmcd_metrics/apps/drone/NOTES.md

     t.matcode,
     t.amts as amount,
     t.acres as treated_acres,
-    sc.zone,
-    CASE
-        WHEN e.emp_num IS NOT NULL AND e.active = true THEN sc.fosarea
-        ELSE NULL
-    END as foreman,
-    sc.prehatch,
+    g.zone,
-    sc.acres as site_acres
+    g.fosarea as foreman
 FROM public.dblarv_insptrt_archive t
-LEFT JOIN public.gis_sectcode sc ON left(t.sitecode,7) = sc.sectcode
+LEFT JOIN public.gis_sectcode g ON g.sectcode = left(t.sitecode,7)
-LEFT JOIN public.employee_list e ON sc.fosarea = e.emp_num
-    AND e.emp_type = 'FieldSuper'
-    AND e.active = true
 WHERE t.action = 'D'
   AND EXTRACT(YEAR FROM t.inspdate) BETWEEN ?
 AND ?
   AND t.inspdate <= ?
-    AND sc.drone_type IN ('Y', 'M', 'C')
-    AND (sc.enddate IS NULL OR sc.enddate > ?)

 UNION ALL